SamuelePassiatore/SamuelePassiatore/README.md

 Philosophy degree.
 Strongly passionate about blockchain, chess and finance.
 Very close to any form of knowledge and technological progress.<br>

-This profile has limited activity as it represents only a portion of my personal projects.
+This profile represents only a portion of my personal projects.
 Most of my contributions are in private organizational repositories where I have worked and currently work daily.<br>

 You can find me here:
 * Email: [samuw.978@gmail.com](mailto:samuw.978@gmail.com)